dotnet/infer/userguide/Frequently Asked Questions.md

 *   **What models can Infer.NET _not_ handle?**

-    Non-parametric models such as Dirichlet processes are not supported.
+    * Non-parametric models such as Dirichlet processes are not supported.
 However, Gaussian Processes are supported.
-Infer.NET requires a model to be defined by a sampling process.
+    * Infer.NET requires a model to be defined by a sampling process.
 It does not allow a model to be defined by a custom probability density function.
+    * Infer.NET does not support models that perform inference internally, i.e. nested inference.
+This limits its ability to automatically search over the space of models, as explained below.

 ### Inference